I started Appleseed in 2010 after spending a long time looking for the perfect facility.

 Please have a read through this page.
 There is a lot of information but it will help you make a good choice for your child’s formative years.

-If you have any questions, please call the centre and speak to Hannah, the Centre Director, or send through an email and we will get back to you as soon as we can.
+If you have any questions, please call the centre or send through an email and we will get back to you as soon as we can.

 Our centre promotes a safe, loving environment where children feel secure and valued, and the rights of children are promoted and respected.
 We believe children are unique individuals and provide enriching, meaningful opportunities for them to explore and develop.